junh1024/Reaper-Surround/README.md

 V1 & V2 upmixers are based on matrixes & are rudimentary so you either have:
 - Wide back, no rear delay (downmix-compatible, but sounds bad cuz a wide back is distracting)
 - Wide back, rear delay (NOT downmix-compatible, due to delay, stil sounds bad)
-- Narrow back, no rear delay (VERY NOT downmix-compatible, due to polarity, stil sounds bad)
+- Narrow back, no rear delay (VERY NOT downmix-compatible, due to polarity, still sounds bad)
 - Narrow back, rear delay  (NOT downmix-compatible, due to delay, sounds acceptable)

 To totally avoid this dilemma, please use the V3 series FFT-based upmixers made in 2020.